Foxentry/php-sdk/README.md

-# Foxentry PHP API Client Library Documentation
+# Foxentry PHP API Client library Documentation

 ## Introduction

-The Foxentry PHP API Client Library enables seamless integration of various data validation features into your applications.
+The Foxentry PHP API Client library enables seamless integration of various data validation features into your applications.
 Whether you require validation for phone numbers, addresses, emails, or other data types, this library offers a user-friendly interface to interact with the Foxentry API.
 For more comprehensive information about Foxentry, please visit [foxentry.com](https://foxentry.com/)

 If you have questions or need further assistance, reach out to us at [info@foxentry.cz](mailto:info@foxentry.cz)